joolstorrentecalo/gitlab-foss/doc/development/merge_request_concepts/diffs/index.md

 stage: Create
 group: Code Review
 info: Any user with at least the Maintainer role can merge updates to this content.
 For details, see https://docs.gitlab.com/ee/development/development_processes.html#development-guidelines-review.
-description: "Developer documentation for how diffs are generated and rendered in GitLab."
 ---

 # Working with diffs